iwasrobbed/Swift-CheatSheet/README.md

 The `is` operator returns `true `if an instance is of that object type, or conforms to the specified protocol, and returns `false` if it does not.

-#### Operators: as? and as
+#### Operators: as? and as!

-If you want to be able to easily access the data during one of these checks, you can use `as?` to optionally (or `as` to force) unwrap the object when necessary:
+If you want to be able to easily access the data during one of these checks, you can use `as?` to optionally (or `as!` to force) unwrap the object when necessary:

 ```swift
 for item in library {